rishikeshbiradar/iCoder/README.md

 # iCoder

-iCode is a simple yet elegant blog website designed for coders and tech enthusiasts.
+iCoder is a simple yet elegant blog website designed for coders and tech enthusiasts.
 Crafted with HTML, CSS, JavaScript, and enhanced with Bootstrap, this website provides a platform to share coding experiences, tips, and insights.
 Whether you're a seasoned developer or just starting your coding journey, iCode is the perfect place to connect, learn, and inspire.

 Features
 1)Responsive Design: The website is built with a responsive design, ensuring an optimal viewing experience across a variety of devices, from desktops to smartphones.